Proptech

 User Research.

-To better understand user needs, we conducted 10 Zoom interviews with participants, most of whom were recruited by our client:
+To better understand user needs, we conducted 10 Zoom interviews with participants:

 2 Proptech Collective members